Los misterios de Laura

-It has been adapted in Italy as I misteri di Laura starring Carlotta Natoli, the Netherlands as Rechercheur Ria starring Ellen Pieters and Russia as Mama-detektiv starring Inga Strelkova-Oboldina.
-On May 8, 2014 American network NBC announced an American adaptation, titled The Mysteries of Laura and starring Debra Messing.
+The series has been adapted in Italy as I misteri di Laura starring Carlotta Natoli, the Netherlands as Rechercheur Ria starring Ellen Pieters and Russia as Mama-detektiv starring Inga Strelkova-Oboldina.
+On 8 May 2014, American network NBC announced an American adaptation, titled The Mysteries of Laura and starring Debra Messing.

 Cast and characters

 Laura Lebrel del Bosque (María Pujalte) is the main character.
 Her personal and professional life is disorganized, but she manages to combine her role as the mother of twins and as police detective perfectly, always using intuition as a means of connection between her lives.
 What is surprising is that she does not give importance to material or physical evidence, however, she does give importance to a faded shade, coffee stains on the table, the degrees marking the air conditioning thermostat... she always ends up solving the case at the end of the show with a Sherlock Holmes style, surprising the rest of the characters and the audience.

 Jacobo Salgado Sexto (Fernando Guillén Cuervo) is the Chief Inspector of the police station where Laura works since the departure of Gerardo, he's also Laura's ex-husband.
 He is honest and straightforward.
 He doesn't participate in the investigations of Laura and Martin, he does his work from his office.
 The relationship with Laura and Martin is not entirely cordial, and "office life" is not at all easy.

 Martín Maresca Delfino (Oriol Tarrasón) is a police detective and Laura's partner and sidekick at work.
 Restless and impulsive, he is the opposite of Laura.
 After several years working together, they have come to be blended to perfection.
 Something he shares with Laura is that he doesn't give importance to material or physical evidence.
 The twins of Laura call him "Uncle Martin."
 Although no one else knows, he is "DW", the writer of the blog about "The mysteries of Laura", a tangible proof of his affection and admiration for Laura and perhaps something more.
 He is somewhat promiscuous and flirts with almost all women, something that brings him some problems.